alexanderkoller/pergamon/src/bibtypst-styles.typ

   ) = {

     let formatter(index, reference, eval-mode) = {
+      // Unfortunately, this still causes "layout did not converge" errors, rather
+      // than just printing the error message. if reference-label == none {
+        panic("Please specify a reference-label argument for format-reference.")
+      }

       let suppressed-fields = (:)
       if suppress-fields != none {
         for field in suppress-fields {